Purdy, Washington: History

 A mill was built in 1885 by James Ashton, Joseph Purdy, William Rowland, and a Mr. Sherman on a small inlet of Burley Lagoon just down the hill from present day Peninsula High School.
 In 1886, the Purdy mill secured its first contract to provide huge lumber with one edge beveled for the construction of a wooden dry dock at Puget Sound Naval Shipyard in nearby Bremerton.
 The mill could underbid their competitors because they used an extra saw to cut the bevel, which allowed them to use only four trips of the saw carriage instead of five.

 Purdy became known as a "brawling mill town".
 The mill's success brought such conveniences as a grocery store and a post office to the area, the latter sited on Knapp's floating camp from 1886 to 1895 after which the function transferred to Springfield (Wauna, Washington).
 A long chute along present-day 144th Street brought logs down the hill to the water.
-The area's first Oyster factory was opened circa 1900 by a Mr Ouellette, known as "the Frenchman", to can oysters gathered from his land on the Purdy spit.
+Mr Ouellette, known as "the Frenchman", began canning native Olympia oysters gathered from his land on the Purdy spit around 1900.
+He gathered these native oysters to near extinction.
 Japanese oysters are still cultivated on Purdy's sandbars and in Burley Lagoon, as are clams.

 The original schoolhouse was abandoned in the 1890s.
 In 1900, the second Purdy Schoolhouse was built to replace it on land (also donated by Knapp) located on Sherman Avenue (present-day 68th Avenue).
 Students spent every other semester at either the Purdy Schoolhouse, or the Wauna Schoolhouse to keep both schools active.
 The modern-day Peninsula High School now sits on the hill where one of the original schoolhouses was built.
 The Second schoolhouse stood until 2015, when it was demolished to build a new home.